 Answer: Lee’s first step is correct: that is, a drought shifts back the supply curve of wheat and leads to a prediction of a lower equilibrium quantity and a higher equilibrium price.
 This corresponds to a movement along the original demand curve (D0), from E0 to E1.
 The rest of Lee’s argument is wrong, because it mixes up shifts in supply with quantity supplied, and shifts in demand with quantity demanded.
 A higher or lower price never shifts the supply curve, as suggested by the shift in supply from S1 to S2.
 Instead, a price change leads to a movement along a given supply curve.
 Similarly, a higher or lower price never shifts a demand curve, as suggested in the shift from D0 to D1.
 Instead, a price change leads to a movement along a given demand curve.
 Remember, a change in the price of a good never causes the demand or supply curve for that good to shift.

 Think carefully about the timeline of events: What happens first, what happens next?
 What is cause, what is effect?
 If you keep the order right, you are more likely to get the analysis correct.

 In the four-step analysis of how economic events affect equilibrium price and quantity, the movement from the old to the new equilibrium seems immediate.
 As a practical matter, however, prices and quantities often do not zoom straight to equilibrium.
 More realistically, when an economic event causes demand or supply to shift, prices and quantities set off in the general direction of equilibrium.
-Indeed, even as they are moving toward one new equilibrium, prices are often then pushed by another change in demand or supply toward another equilibrium.
+Even as they are moving toward one new equilibrium, a subsequent change in demand or supply often pushes prices toward another equilibrium.